 -

-Until then, you can continue to apply surcharges under current rules.
+Until then, you can continue to apply surcharges under the current rules.
 We'll confirm the final date and update you with plenty of lead time.
+Once the Bill is passed into law, businesses will likely have around one month to comply before the changes take effect.

 This change follows earlier work to lower interchange fees — the behind-the-scenes charges paid between banks on every card transaction.
 These fees are a major part of the cost that merchants recover through surcharging.